ShopRunner/stork/README.md

 ## What it does

-Stork is a tool to provide command line helpers for Databricks.
-One set of commands is for managing libraries in Databricks in an automated fashion.
-It allows you to move away from the point-and-click interface for your development work and for deploying production-level libraries for use in scheduled Databricks jobs.
+Stork is a set of command line helpers for Databricks.
+Some commands are for managing libraries in Databricks in an automated fashion.
+This allows you to move away from the point-and-click interface for your development work and for deploying production-level libraries for use in scheduled Databricks jobs.
 Another command allows you to create an interactive cluster that replicates the settings used on a job cluster.

 For a more detailed API and tutorials, check out the [docs](https://stork-library.readthedocs.io/en/latest/index.html).